-Important: This feature currently only covers parts of the RunPython API (UDFs are not yet supported).
+Important: This feature currently only covers parts of the RunPython API.
 See also Limitations and Roadmap.

 27.1.1 Why is this useful?

 Having to install a local installation of Python with the correct dependencies is the number one friction when using xlwings.
 Most excitingly though, xlwings Server adds support for the web-based spreadsheets: Google Sheets and Excel on the web.